storesafe/cordova-sqlite-storage/README.md

 Created by @joenoon and @davibe

-Android version by @marcucio and @chbrody
+Android version by @marcucio and @chbrody, nested transaction callback support by @marcucio

-iOS nested transactions support by @ef4 (Edward Faulkner)
+iOS nested transaction callback support by @ef4 (Edward Faulkner)

 API changes by @chbrody